kodjunkie/onesignal-php-sdk/README.md

         // Onesignal Auth key
         'auth_key' => '',
         // Onesignal App ID (optional)
-        // Providing your app_id is beneficial if you're working with a single OneSignal app
+        // this is beneficial if you're working with a single OneSignal app
-        // and don't want to provide it all the time for endpoints that requires it 'app_id' => '',
+        // so, you could pass "null" to methods that requires it.
+        'app_id' => '',
     ];